 We at COVVI understand that and want you to get to know each of the grip patterns as if they were your closest companion.

-The four fingers flex towards the palm around an object with the thumb completing the grip by locking over the first two fingers.
-This is a stable grip for when holding heavier items but it is also great for daily and manual tasks such as carrying bags, pushing a shopping cart or mowing the lawn.
+This is a stable grip for when holding heavier items, but it is also great for daily and manual tasks such as carrying bags, pushing a shopping trolley, or mowing the lawn.

 Finger Point Grip

 This grip enables the user to press buttons, ring a doorbell, use a smartphone, or point out directions.